DahamSathmina/ODS_Singlish_Converter-Base_on_python/README.md

 ODS Singlish Converter converts Singlish (Latin-script Sinhala) into Sinhala Unicode text.
 Example: `kohomadha` → `කොහොමද`.

-This project supports a web UI (Flask), and can be extended into CLI, desktop, or a Chrome extension.
+This project supports a web UI (Flask) and desktop, or a Chrome extension.

 ---